-The management of the Corporation intends to nominate Davidson & Company LLP, Chartered Accountants, Vancouver, British Columbia for appointment as the auditors of the Corporation at a remuneration to be fixed by the Board and to hold such office until the next annual meeting of the Corporation.
+Management of the Corporation intends to nominate Davidson & Company LLP, Chartered Professional Accountants, Vancouver, British Columbia for re-appointment as the auditor of the Corporation at a remuneration to be approved by the Board and to hold such office until the next annual meeting of the Corporation.
 Davidson & Company LLP has served as auditor of the Corporation since November 14, 2013.